Cardiomyopathy; Congestive heart failure

 Failure on the Left Side (Left-Ventricular Heart Failure)

-To help determine the severity of left-sided heart failure, doctors use an ejection fraction (EF) calculation, also called a left-ventricular ejection fraction (LVEF).
+To help characterize the left-sided heart failure, doctors use an ejection fraction (EF) calculation, also called a left-ventricular ejection fraction (LVEF).
 This is the percentage of the blood pumped out from the left ventricle during each heartbeat.
 An EF of 50% to 75% or so is considered normal.
-People with left-ventricular heart failure are classified as either having a preserved EF (greater than 50%) or a reduced EF (less than 50%).
+People with left-ventricular heart failure are classified as either having a preserved EF (greater than 40-50%) or a reduced EF (less than 40-50%).

 Failure on the Right Side (Right-Ventricular Heart Failure)